Since I've been getting so much enjoyment out of McSweeney's

 The whole purpose of Wholphin is to create a larger audience for short films, cartoons, and documentaries that otherwise do not reach very many people.
-Because I like to be chronological in all things, I started with this collection of the 'best of' the first five issues.
+Because I like to be chronological in all things, I started with this collection of the 'best of

 There is a lot to like on this DVD.
 The disc starts with 'Two Cars, One Night', a twelve-minute short set in New Zealand and featuring three Maori children who are left outside a bar in their parents' cars.
 The one boy, Romeo, begins a flirtatious interchange with the girl in the other car.
 It's sweet watching him prance and preen for her.